jina-ai/jina/.github/2.0/cookbooks/Hubble.md

     $ jina hub push [--public/--private] --force <UUID8/Alias> --secret <SECRET> <your_folder>
     ```
    _**Note**_:
-    - Without any visibility option, it will only update the content of exexited executor.
+    - Without any visibility option, it will only update the content of executor.
     - With `--public` option, the resulted executor will be **visible to public**.
     - With `--private` options, the resulted executor will be **invisible to public**.